-'Common courtesy' lacking among doctors-in-trainingOctober 23rd, 2013 in Health /
+'Common courtesy' lacking among doctors-in-trainingOctober 23, 2013 in Medicine & Health / Health

 Johns Hopkins investigators have found that doctors-in-training are unlikely to introduce themselves fully to hospitalized patients or sit down to talk to them eye-to-eye, despite research suggesting that courteous bedside manners improve medical recovery along with patient satisfaction.

 A report on the research, published online this month in the Journal of Hospital Medicine, calls for some simple adjustments to intern communications to make the whole experience of a hospital stay better.